What is “Negligent Entrustment” and what does it mean for your bank?

 Negligent entrustment investigations typically focus on two main issues:

-Therefore, it is incumbent on any bank that has company-owned vehicles or alows employees to drive their own vehicles on bank business to ensure that it takes the following steps:
+Therefore, it is incumbent on any bank that has company-owned vehicles or allows employees to drive their own vehicles on bank business to ensure that it takes the following steps:

-- Establish and consistently enforce a formal (written) driver safety policy.
-The safety policy should include provisions that specifically address distracted driving, speeding, drowsy/impaired driving, seat belt usage and more.
+Establish and consistently enforce a formal (written) driver safety policy.

-- Once a year, run motor vehicle record (MVR) checks on all drivers who operate a company-owned or personal vehicle for company business.
-New hires should have MVRs ordered as part of the employment evaluation.
-Review MVR results in detail and compare against written acceptability guidelines.
+Once a year, run motor vehicle record (MVR) checks on all drivers who operate a company-owned or personal vehicle for company business.

 The bank should be prepared to reinforce its safety policy frequently and apply it without exception to ensure its effectiveness.
 While there’s no way to guarantee that a negligent entrustment accident will never occur, establishing and enforcing a solid safety and risk management policy will go a long way towards limiting liability if an accident does occur.

-Dirk Hanket is ABA Insurance Services’ P&C program Product Manager.
-For more information about Negligent Entrustment or our P&C insurance suite, including Mortgage Protection and Force Placed/Foreclosed Property coverage, Dirk can be reached at 800-274-5222 or firstname.lastname@example.org.
+For more information about Negligent Entrustment or our P&C insurance suite, including Mortgage Protection and Force Placed/Foreclosed Property coverage, you can reach our P&C Team at 800-274-5222 or firstname.lastname@example.org.